 So, imagine you’re playing a slot machine.
 How good is it?
 Are you winning anything?
 Losing?
 Do you know how well your slot machine performed last month or last year?
 What about the casino: How well did slots enthusiasts perform there last month or last year?
 Each of these questions is centered around a single concept I’ll be discussing in this post: slot machine payout returns.

 As I’ve been discussing in other blogs and podcast episodes, one way to improve slot machine gambling performance is to better understand:

 - Existing and Emerging Gaming Technology; and

 - Ongoing Development of State Gaming Regulations.

 To provide a better understanding of slot machines for each of these slot-related areas of knowledge, this post highlights slot machine payout returns.
-This post has the following sub-sections:

 The Importance of Slot Machine Payout Returns